suyash-sneo/rendezgo/README.md

-# rendez / workdist
+# rendez

 Distributed slot ownership for Go services without a central manager.
-Each node competes for leases in Redis, using rendezvous hashing to decide who _should_ own each logical slot and gentle handoff to avoid churn.
+Each node runs the same control loops, competes for leases in Redis, and uses weighted rendezvous hashing (HRW) to decide who _should_ own every `(topic, slot)` pair.
+No hard steals: healthy leases are left alone and ownership changes only through expiry or voluntary handoff.

-## Status

-Early library skeleton with Redis backend, core coordinator, HRW hashing, and unit tests.
-Interfaces are stable enough for experiments; expect iteration.

 ## Quickstart